veeranagouda961/veeranagouda961/README.md

-🎓 I'm a Computer Science and Business Systems (CSBS) student passionate about bridging technology and business.
+🎓 I'm a Computer Science and Business Systems (CSBS) student passionate about bridging technology and business.<br>
-💡 I enjoy solving real-world problems using software and data-driven approaches.
+💡 I enjoy solving real-world problems using software and data-driven approaches.<br>
-🛠️ Skilled in languages like Python, Java, and SQL, with experience in web development and database systems.
+🛠️ Skilled in languages like Python, Java, and SQL, with experience in web development and database systems.<br>
-📊 Interested in business analytics, system design, and building scalable tech solutions.
+📊 Interested in business analytics, system design, and building scalable tech solutions.<br>
-🌐 Familiar with tools like Git, GitHub, and cloud platforms such as AWS or Azure.
+🌐 Familiar with tools like Git, GitHub, and cloud platforms such as AWS or Azure.<br>
-🤝 I love collaborating on open-source projects and learning from other developers.
+🤝 I love collaborating on open-source projects and learning from other developers.<br>

 <!--